Posted in: Digital marketingLast update: 04/11/20

 You’ve already welcomed your fans and demonstrated the value of your SMS marketing.
 Next, you need to keep them interested.
 It’s time to build a community.

 Start by making customers feel connected to you – and each other.
 Send regular updates, offer exclusive deals, and create content for expert insiders.

 Take the example of Amazon Video.
-To launch Season 2 of hit show The Marvelous Mrs Maisel, they recreated an old-style deli in New York.
+To launch Season 2 of the hit show The Marvelous Mrs Maisel, they recreated an old-style deli in New York.
 The queue for the event was round the block – so Amazon Video collected phone numbers for their customer waiting list.

 Then they sent real-time alerts about dinner reservations, daily updates, quizzes and customer surveys.
 All of this content was exclusive and meaningful for subscribers only.
 When people interacted with it – for example, by watching trailers for the show – they were rewarded with a queue jump.